Median voter theorem

-In political science and social choice, Black's median voter theorem says that if voters and candidates are distributed along a political spectrum, any Condorcet consistent voting method will elect the candidate preferred by the median voter.
+In political science and social choice, Black's median voter theorem says that if voters and candidates are distributed along a one-dimensional political spectrum, any Condorcet consistent voting method will elect the candidate preferred by the median voter.
 The median voter theorem thus shows that under a realistic model of voter behavior, Arrow's theorem does not apply, and rational choice is possible for societies.
 The theorem was first derived by Duncan Black in 1948, and independently by Kenneth Arrow.

 Similar median voter theorems exist for rules like score voting and approval voting when voters are either strategic and informed or if voters' ratings of candidates fall linearly with ideological distance.

 An immediate consequence of Black's theorem, sometimes called the Hotelling-Downs median voter theorem, is that if the conditions for Black's theorem hold, politicians who only care about winning the election will adopt the same position as the median voter.
-However, this strategic convergence only occurs in voting systems that actually satisfy the median voter property (see below).
+However, this strategic convergence only occurs in voting systems that actually satisfy the median voter property (see below), which would exclude all rules currently in use for national elections (party primaries, two-round systems, first-preference plurality, and instant-runoff voting).

+The median mandate views the median voter preferences grant political legitimacy.

 Statement and proof of the theorem

 A proof without words of the median voter theorem.

 Say there is an election where candidates and voters have opinions distributed along a one-dimensional political spectrum.
 Voters rank candidates by proximity, i.e. the closest candidate is their first preference, the second-closest is their second preference, and so on.
 Then, the median voter theorem says that the candidate closest to the median voter is a majority-preferred (or Condorcet) candidate.
-In other words, this candidate preferred to any one of their opponents by a majority of voters.
+In other words, this candidate is preferred to any one of their opponents by a majority of voters.
 When there are only two candidates, a simple majority vote satisfies this condition, while for multi-candidate votes any majority-rule (Condorcet) method will satisfy it.

 Proof sketch: Let the median voter be Marlene.
 The candidate who is closest to her will receive her first preference vote.
 Suppose that this candidate is Charles and that he lies to her left.
 Marlene and all voters to her left (by definition a majority of the electorate) will prefer Charles to all candidates to his right, and Marlene and all voters to her right (also a majority) will prefer Charles to all candidates to his left.